Konstantin Unterweger

 Onlim

-Visit Onlim- AI Developer Intern, assisting in chatbot development and testing conversational AI models.
+Visit Onlim- September 2024: Contributed to chatbot development and evaluation of conversational AI models.

 Prostaff